devkanro/Meta.Vlc/README.md

 >LibVlc 的版本：
 >2.2.0-Meta Weatherwax
 >
->_Meta.Vlc.Lib include all files of LibVlc.
-You can use this dlls for Meta.Vlc and Meta.Vlc.Wpf._
+>_Meta.Vlc.Lib includes all files of LibVlc.
+You can use these dlls for Meta.Vlc and Meta.Vlc.Wpf._
 >_LibVlc Version:_
 >_2.2.0-Meta Weatherwax_

 ## Api Documentation